TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selection_groups_gui.md

 Selection groups exist so that blobs of conceptually related entities can always be automatically selected together.
+For example, it quickly become bothersome to select every single element of an aquarium every time you want to move it around.

 The dialog lists all existing selection groups.